brianpenghe/Matlab-genomics/README.md

 ## Discussions
 ### Parameter optimizations
 This tutorial tries to present an overview of what we can do with a subset of the scripts here.
 It uses arbitrary parameters, leaving space for users to play around with their own sets of parameters based on their own trade-offs.
-Please feel free to change parameters, including gene detection threshold, cell rarity threshold, clustering algorithms, whether to use z-score to do t-SNE, k-means clustering or hierarchical, remove irrelevant PCs first or cluster first, which principal components to use, t-SNE perplexity etc. Additional discussions are welcome.
+Please feel free to change parameters, including gene detection threshold, cell rarity threshold, clustering algorithms, whether to use z-score to do t-SNE, k-means clustering or hierarchical or Louvain, remove irrelevant PCs first or cluster first, which principal components to use, t-SNE perplexity etc. Additional discussions are welcome.
 Maximal coding flexibility is in the hands of users.

 ### Data filtering and batch effect control
 The author is strongly against the idea of a magic blackbox that beautifies the data.
-Existing methods usually "regress out" or "eliminate" so-called "batch-effects" instead of understanding what exactly they are.
+Existing methods usually either "regress out" or "eliminate" so-called "batch-effects" or "cell-cycleness" instead of understanding what exactly they are, or seek for corresponding counterparts between batches, assuming that they are approximately biological replicates, which is not necessarily true.
 So in this tutorial the author does not intentionally remove certain groups of genes or those that dance with them because they may have biological meanings to users (stress, cell-cycle phases, duplication etc.).

 ### Other scripts not mentioned here
 Due to the limit of time and space.
 Many other useful scripts are not mentioned in this tutorial.
 Users are welcome to explore them or raise issues about them.